 Laynie Browne’s (b.
 1966) poetry explores notions of silence and the invisible, through the re-contextualization of poetic forms, such as sonnets (Daily Sonnets), tales (The Scented Fox), and letters (The Desires of Letters).
 Her current project, You Envelop Me, utilizes the elegy to investigate birth and loss within the context of the mourning process.
 “Attempts to illuminate once-hidden meanings are points of perforation, punctures in the fabric of writing,” says Browne.
 “I consider form as a container, lens, garment, dwelling, and means of locomotion.”
 Browne received her M.F.A. from Brown University in 1990.
 Her published works include nine collections of poetry, two novels, and a number of chapbooks.
 Her work has been anthologized in The Norton Anthology of Postmodern American Poetry, Ecopoetry: A Contemporary American Anthology, Poet’s Choice, and elsewhere.
 She’s a three-time recipient of the Gertrude Stein Award in Innovative American Poetry.

-Benjamin Schachter is a musician and a 1999 Pew Fellow.
+Kate Moran is a visual artist and a 1994 Pew Fellow.

 David Herskovits is the founder and artistic director of Target Margin Theater.

 In 1995 the Center awarded Pew Fellowships to 16 Philadelphia-based artists, and grants to 23 dance and music organizations in the greater Philadelphia region.

 In 2001 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 57 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.